 Mount: K, FF | Effective focal length (APS-C): 116mm | Elements/groups: 7/6 | Diaphragm blades: 9 | Autofocus: Camera-driven | Minimum focus distance: : 0.7m | Maximum magnification: 0.14x | Filter thread: 49mm | Dimensions (WxL): 48x64mm | Weight: 270g

-Pentax designed this lens specifically for portraiture and, while it lacks the more usual 85mm focal length and f/1.4 aperture rating of most ‘portrait primes’, it fits the bill admirably.
+Pentax designed this lens specifically for portraiture and, while it lacks the 85mm focal length and f/1.4 aperture rating of most ‘portrait primes’, it still fits the bill admirably.
 The combination of focal length and widest available aperture enable a comfortable working distance and a depth of field that’s deep enough to keep most of the face pin-sharp, yet shallow enough to throw the background out of focus.
-Sharp areas within images really are super-sharp, along with great contrast and lovely colour rendition.
-Defocused areas look really soft and creamy, and bokeh remains super-smooth when stopping down a little, helped by a well-rounded nine-blade aperture.
+In-focus areas within images really are super-sharp, along with great contrast and lovely colour rendition.
+Defocused areas look really soft and creamy, and the bokeh remains super-smooth when stopping down a little, helped by a well-rounded nine-blade aperture.
 Build quality is good, with a full metal jacket and built-in hood, but there’s no internal autofocus motor.

 11. Pentax DA* 55mm f/1.4 SDM

 Perfect for high-quality portraiture on an APS-C body

 Mount: K, APS-C | Effective focal length (APS-C): 82.5mm | Elements/groups: 9/8 | Diaphragm blades: 9 | Autofocus: Supersonic Direct-drive | Minimum focus distance: 0.45m | Maximum magnification: 0.17x | Filter thread: 58mm | Dimensions (WxL): 66x71mm | Weight: 375g